 OR....if the dog is found on your farm, the landowner is within legal rights to shoot the dog.
 That may sound strange to city folks, but that is how it is.
 Livestock running scared can be more than dangerous and we don't need someone's dog spooking horses, cows and eating our chickens.

 I would urge you to keep the dog in your house or in your own yard if he is quiet.
 At best, on a leash.
 I am sure you don't appreciate the feedback you are getting, but with so many problem dogs in our area, we have had to maintain a 'get tough' attitude.

 My Daddy always feed his dog chicken bones and has done it for over sixty years.
 In turn when I had a dog I would treat the animal to chicken bones.
-We have never had an animal to choke on any bones.
-I think choking on chicken bones is a rare occurence.
-Your dog has not choked yet so what is the odds.

 Did you try talking to the person?
 Maybe you guys can smooth things over somewhat via communication however rigid it might be.
 Do you know why he/she dislikes you?
 Is there anything you can do or say to help pacify and comfort your neighbor so as to facilitate dialog?
 Remember, what is at stake here is your dog - very, very important for those of us who actually OWN dogs on this board and don't post things merely coming out of their mean, angry-at-the-world, asses..
 Newsflash: My DOG warned my NEIGHBOR of ensuing fire in his garage about 2 yrs ago thus saving his property and potentially his life.

 Additionally, for those who can't read on this board, here's something to wrap your brains around: .."to attract my dog over"..Get it yet?